 What is Andy’s background?

 “I was brought up in the historical English town of Lewes in East Sussex.
+[Not in Denver, Colorado, as Google says!]
 Post-education, I spent four and a half unlikely years in the local civil service, before earning my main living for over a decade as a gigging keyboard player and aspiring songwriter, in-between performing amateur acting and operetta, and providing local theatre lighting.
 The techniques I learnt in stage experience and voice projection would come in helpful later… Alongside this, I also worked for a PR company before becoming involved in authoring and publishing through my awakened passion for investigating the unexplained (below).
 Today, as well as writing my own books and giving many lectures, I work as a freelance editor and book designer.

 My interests, beyond those obvious from my current work, are history (especially British), alternative science and photography.

 I am married to Helen Sewell, a well-known psychological astrologer and relationship counsellor, and have a son and three stepchildren, and live in the Ashdown Forest region of East Sussex (near Winnie-the-Pooh’s famous ‘Hundred Acre Wood’).”

 How did Andy become involved in researching mysteries and cover-ups?